-- Programmes supporting Research Hubs should consider requiring these Hubs to catalogue a list of projects / technologies to inform the understanding of their achievements of producing 'project level' indicators (including those related to progress on technology readiness level and on potential uses and commercial opportunities), similarly to what we were able to do for the CR&D and Demonstrator projects. - More generally, we also suggest gathering additional intelligence about the projects' / participants' next steps after the completion of their grants, via the project completion forms. - We suggest UKRI take note that there are trade-offs in the timing of the final evaluation.
-The more time that passes the higher the degree of attrition for primary data collection (as people move between roles, jobs and / or organisations), but the higher the probability to detect medium to long term outcomes.
-Our recommendation is that the final phase does
+- Programmes supporting Research Hubs should consider requiring these Hubs to catalogue a list of projects/technologies to inform the understanding of their achievements of producing 'project level' indicators (including those related to progress on technology readiness level and on potential uses and commercial opportunities), similarly to what we were able to do for the CR&D and Demonstrator projects. - More generally, we also suggest gathering additional intelligence about the projects'/ participants' next steps after the completion of their grants, via the project completion forms. - We suggest UKRI take note that there are trade-offs in the timing of the final evaluation.
+The more time that passes the higher the degree of attrition for primary data collection (as people move between roles, jobs and/or organisations), but the higher the probability to detect medium to long term outcomes.
+Our recommendation is that the final phase does not take place more than 6 months after the projects end, particularly if there is not follow on funding. - We also recommend that multi-phased evaluations include a Process Evaluation in the first and last phase of the studies (and that this is resourced accordingly) to update the knowledge and understanding of the extent to which the process (specifically programme design and delivery) supported the attainment of expected outcomes.

-• We also recommend that multi-phased evaluations include a Process Evaluation in the first and last phase of the studies (and that this is resourced accordingly) to update the knowledge and understanding of the extent to which the process (specifically programme design and delivery) supported the attainment of expected outcomes.
+Appendix A

-Appendix A Process Evaluation (2019)
+Process evaluation (2019)